top of page

 In the year of 2022, he spent a year of studies at the Hochschule for Music and Dance Cologne.
 There, his musical creative process reached a new peak, influenced by different surroundings of musicians and teachers.
 By this time, he got to know the Cologne-based musicians Adrian Gallet, Daniel Oetz Salcines, Mathieu Clement.
 The constant musical exchange with them lead to a studio session in February 2023.
 With the created debut album “LÜFPYRÜN”, for the first time, Rosenthal releases his compositional work under his own name.

 In Vienna, Wanja Rosenthal participates in various projects around the city’s diverse jazz scene.
-Going along with the formerly described debut albums’ idea, his creative approach especially thrives in small bands.
-In duo, trio and quartet combination concerts he embraces the flexibilities and possibilities of his instrument in a reduced lineup.
-Nonetheless, his musical work as a guitarist also takes place in large ensembles.
-Being in the Vienna Composers Big Band’s rhythm section, his guitar playing style frequently varies and changes.
-Still keeping its own distinctive sound, his approach subtly adapts to modern original compositions by the ensemble’s players.
+Going along with the formerly described albums’ idea, his creative approach especially thrives in small bands.
+In duo, trio and quartet combination concerts he embraces the flexibilities and possibilities of his instrument with his individual approach.
+Currently, he lives in Vienna and New York where he recently started a Master program at the Jazz faculty of the City College New York.

 bottom of page